 Power reserve: 42 hours

-Case material: Stainless steel with transparent case back
+Case: Stainless steel with a transparent case back

 Water resistance: 50 meters